chocolord/nvimfiles/README.md

 2) Install the plugins with the `:PlugInstall` command

-3) Install the node modules needed with the `install-node-modules.sh` script.
+3) Install the node modules needed with the following command (you may need sudo on linux).

+    yarn global add \
+        babel-eslint \
+        csslint \
+        eslint-plugin-vue \
+        eslint_d \
+        instant-markdown

 ## Global Settings